dcummings856/LFG-full/README.md

 # Looking for Gamers

 LFG is a social web app that allows gamers to meet new people to play with and share their gaming history and experience with each other.
+Uses RAWG API to get information about thousands of games.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 It's hard to find people to play games with sometimes.
 Friends are on different schedules or just don't have the time they used to to play games.
 So I decided to create this app to help some people with this issue!